 For more info on aperture read the exposure guide.

-One of the biggest challenges in milky way photography or any other form of astrophotography is judging exposure.
-Since the raw image on the back of your camera is likely to require some post processing to bring out the details, and more so if you are photographing with more than ideal ambient light from light pollution, the image on your camera can be somewhat underwhelming.
+One of the biggest challenges in Milky Way photography or any other form of astrophotography is judging exposure.
+Since the raw image on the back of your camera is likely to require some post processing to bring out the details, and more so if you are photographing with light pollution, the image on your camera can be misleading.

 In order to judge the quality of your exposure you will need to use the camera’s histogram.
-While previewing a photograph, your camera will offer the option for different display modes, one will include the histogram; a graph displaying the intensity and amount of light from dark to light.
-On my Nikon DSLR this can be viewed by pressing the up or down arrow buttons while in image preview until the histogram displays on the right of the image.
-Other camera’s option controls will vary slightly.
+While previewing a photograph, your camera can display a histogram; a graph displaying the distribution of light in the photograph.

-Viewing the histogram, you should see peaks on the graph, if the majority of the peaks are on the left, this means your image is mostly dark, and to the right means mostly bright.
+Viewing the histogram, you should see peaks on the graph, if the majority of the peaks are on the left this means your image is mostly dark, and to the right means mostly bright.
 Seeing peaks all the way to one side or the other usually means you’ve under or over exposed and some of the light couldn’t be recorded.
-There is usually some tolerance for this, especially if you are shooting in RAW (you should be), but it’s best to play it safe and keep all of your peaks within the bounds of the graph.
-Unless of course there is a large bright pure white source of light in the image.
+There is usually some tolerance for this, especially if you are shooting in RAW (you should be), however it’s best to play it safe and keep all of your peaks within the bounds of the graph.

 Expose to the right (ETTR)

-A method used commonly by astro photographers, and absolutely crucial to anyone photographing without pure complete darkness is ‘Expose to the right’ or ETTR.
-This simply means exposing for long enough, and using a high enough ISO to have most of the peaks as far to the right side of the histogram as possible without falling off the right (clipping).
-The reasoning behind this is a little more complex, but well worth understanding.
+‘Expose to the right’ (ETTR) is a method commonly used by astrophotographers.
+ETTR is absolutely crucial to anyone photographing the Milky Way with light pollution.
+ETTR means exposing an image to have most of the peaks as far to the right side of the histogram as possible without falling off the right (clipping).

 Most digital camera sensors do not record light and shadow equally.
-At risk of oversimplifying, due to the way sensors record light linearly then convert the range to a logarithmic scale, about half of the image data effectively occupies the top quarter of the images brightness range.
+Due to the way sensors record light linearly then convert the range to a logarithmic scale, about half of the image data effectively occupies the top quarter of the images brightness range.
 This can lead to poor quality shadows and lost detail when corrected later in post processing if under exposed.
 You can read the detail about linear and corrected distribution here: https://en.wikipedia.org/wiki/Exposing_to_the_right.

-Without going into a full guide on editing techniques, you’ll almost certainly need to process your raw file in an application such as Adobe Lightroom, or Photoshop.
-For the sake of remaining neutral, here’s some general tips for any application.
+Without going into a full guide on editing techniques, you’ll almost certainly need to process your raw file in an application such as Adobe Lightroom, or Photoshop, although any high quality photo editing software will work fine.